 Though some people claim male cats are friendlier and more outgoing than females.
 But this difference is, by no means is universal and cat personalities are just as varied as human personalities.
 So choose your cat by the connection you make with them upon the first interaction and pay less attention to its gender.

 Even though you’ll need to take a look under their tails, be sure not to lift them by the tail, as this can cause them spine injuries.
-It’s best to simply lift the tail while a kitten lays on a flat surface or hold them on their back, while supporting their head and neck.
+It’s best to simply lift the tail while a kitten lays on a flat surface or hold them on its back while supporting its head and neck.

 Finding the Differences

-There are two main differences to keep an eye on while determining a kitten’s sex.
-The first is commonly known to as the anogenital distance, which means the distance between the anus and the genitals and the other is shape of genitals.
+There are two main differences to keep an eye on when sex determination in kittens.
+The first is commonly known as the anogenital distance, which means the distance between the anus and the genitals and the other in the shape of the genitals.

-In females, the vulva is located just below the anus and look like a vertical slit.
+In females, the vulva is located just below the anus and looks like a vertical slit.